Established in 1987

 The initial house was donated to DCLT.
 The other four houses were subsequently purchased and renovated by DCLT at different times in an effort to target our impact on the street.
 Most houses were duplexes that were converted to single-family housing units and sold to 1st time homebuyers using the land trust model.

-That was thirty years ago.
+That was over thirty years ago.
 Throughout the years, a few major catalyst events have contributed to DCLT’s success:

 - 1987 Housing Bond Referendum